 Learn about local speed limits (which aren’t always displayed on signs).
 Most roads within Vienna have either 30kmh or 50kmh limits.

 Motorways always have speed limits.
-This fact may surprise people coming over the border from German autobahns, though the traffic police are no doubt more than happy to explain the restrictions.
+This fact may surprise people coming over the border from German autobahns, though the traffic police are no doubt more than happy to explain the difference between Austria and its neighbour.

 The motorway toll